 The trick is the absolute versus relative referencing.
-When copied down, the first reference won’t move, but the second reference, being relative, will move according to where the cell was copied to, resulting in a running total formula.
+When copied down, the first reference won’t move, but the second reference, being relative, will move according to where the cell was copied to, resulting in a running total formula in an Excel Table.

 This is great – except when using this in a table.
 In the following picture I’ve inserted rows at the end of the table.
 Put the cursor in the bottom-right cell and press Tab will insert a new row.
 You can also right-click any row, select Insert, then choose to insert rows above or below.
 However, in doing so, the standard formula references don’t update correctly.

 As you can see there are now 6 values resulting with 120.
 Looking at the adjacent column (directly to its left) the values do not match up.
 If we look at the table in formula view, we can see what’s happening to those formulas.

 The way standard cell referencing is handled in a table is so that when a new row is inserted, the formulas update to the new row, then the row is inserted.
 This means that at the point you started inserting rows (versus copying the formula down) the referencing will not be correct.

 There are various workaround methods you can do to correct this, up to and including some elaborate VBA solutions and change events.
 This really isn’t an easy way to accomplish what you’re trying to do, which is be able to copy a formula down and have it ALWAYS update CORRECTLY.
 This is where structured table references work with tables (imagine that).
 Any time you can use structured table references you’ll be better off.

 As with everything else in Excel, there are pro’s and con’s with this methodology.
 Here are my top bugaboo’s:

 - There is no way to make a structured table reference absolute

 - You can’t use formulas in any table header cells

 Conclusion – Use Structured References in Excel Tables